 Here’s the thing…

 Most people travel these same roads, most all of the time, during their routines of life.
 It is habit.
-In fact, even though most people know alternate routes within their immediate local area where they live, they will still travel their habitual routes to get from point A to point B. Because they always have, and it’s probably the shortest way.
+In fact, even though most people know alternate routes within their immediate local area where they live, they will still travel their habitual routes to get from point A to point B. Because they always have, and it’s probably (usually) the quickest way.

 Knowing this can provide you an advantage.
 Discover and plan for alternative routes of travel that are NOT part of the mainstream routes of travel.
 Most of you probably already know the back roads within your immediate neighborhood or town, but that’s probably the extent of it.
 Do you know the back roads in other areas?
 Probably not, because you’ve never traveled them.

-The most important piece of advice regarding getting back home, or bugging out, during a major disaster in which you suspect highways could become jammed – is the following:
+The most important piece of advice regarding getting back home, or bugging out during a major disaster in which you suspect highways could become jammed – is the following:

 Know the back roads that DO NOT intersect with a freeway on-ramp or off-ramp of a major traveled artery, and know the back roads that are NOT the semi-mainstream secondary roads.

 Even if you do not intend to get onto a highway, any road that involves an intersection with the highway will risk becoming clogged.
 Similarly any secondary road that is known to be the most often traveled road, will risk becoming a choke point.

 So, how do you discover the back roads that you seek?